By David Weiss

 Question: Name the biggest draft bust.

-Answer: Mark Appel was the top pick in 2013by the Astros.
+Answer: Mark Appel was the number 1 overall pick in 2013 by the Astros.
 This is an extreme case since the previous year the Pirates took with the eighth overall pick but he turned down their $3.8 million offer.
 He went back to college and waited until he became the 2013 top pick and got $6.35 million.
 After struggling in the minors, he was traded to the Phillies.
 He had a bad 2017 season in AAA and retired without playing a day in the majors.

 Danny Hultzen is bad but not as extreme.
 He was taken by Seattle with the second overall pick in 2011 Mariners.
 He is yet to play in the majors and has had arm problems.
 He is in the Cubs system and may eventually make it.